JHRobotics/patcher9x/README.md

 ## Requirements

 This patch only works for Windows 98 / Windows 98 SE.
-Windows 95 probably hasn't this bug, but has another named "CPU speed limit", there is patch for it [Windows 95 patch](http://www.tmeeco.eu/9X4EVER/GOODIES/FIX95CPU_V3_FINAL.ZIP).
+Windows 95 probably hasn't this bug, but has another named "CPU speed limit", there is patch for it: [Windows 95 patch](http://www.tmeeco.eu/9X4EVER/GOODIES/FIX95CPU_V3_FINAL.ZIP).
 Windows 98 FE (First Edition) and Windows 98 Beta releases has same bug as Windows 95 too.

 Windows ME has this bug in code, but from my observation, the system call this code very rarely.